potsawee/longsum0/README.md

 Results using this repository
 -----------------------------------------
 The outputs of our systems are available -- click the dataset in the table to download (note that after the unzipped files are id_decoded.txt).
+Note that podcast IDs are according to the order in metadata, and arxiv/pubmed IDs are according to the order in text file in the original data download.
+If you need to convert these IDs into article_id, refer to [id_lists](https://drive.google.com/file/d/116Hw7aWp13AU3K65Bu0jzxgOMOSplT4B/view?usp=sharing).

 - BART(1k,truncate)